Types of Car Washes

 Machinery (Manual Vs. Automatic):

-Although rare to explicitly hear or use the term “manual” wash, it is more often implied through referring to washes that are non-automatic.
+Although rare to explicitly hear or use the term “manual” wash, it is more often implied by referring to washes that are non-automatic.
 These are washes where humans do the vast majority of the washing and cleaning process.

 Structure (In-Bay Vs. Tunnel):